mozilla/FastBlockShield/docs/TESTPLAN.md

  In a Fastblock [variation](#variations):

-   * The user will not receive any Fastblock onboarding
    * The "Content Blocking" panel should show "Slow-loading Trackers: Blocked", "Trackers: Add blocking...", and "Disable Blocking for This Site"